cainky/midigen/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please provide a brief summary of the changes made and the issue it addresses.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

 Fixes #(issue)

 ## Changes and Fixes

-- [ ] I've added a new feature (provide details).
-- [ ] I've fixed a bug (give a brief explanation of how it was resolved).
-- [ ] I've made a breaking change (describe what was changed).
+- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] I've made an enhancement to an existing feature (describe what was enhanced).
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Include any relevant details for test configurations and how to reproduce the tests.

+- [ ] Test A
+- [ ] Test B

 ## Checklist: